Engee documentation

 image.png

 Why did we create such a hierarchy of blocks?
-By arranging the delay blocks in this way we avoided the need to create a line of 100 delay blocks.
+By arranging the delay blocks in this way, we avoided the need to create a line of 100 delay blocks.

-Using an off-the-shelf FIR filter block
+Using a ready-made FIR filter unit

 image.png

-Smoothing through CIC filter
+Smoothing through the CIC filter

 image.png

-Running the model
+Launching the model

 image.png